10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 1) Your Users Find It Hard to Navigate the Website

-The purpose of a website is to provide a user-friendly experience that helps visitors find the information they need as quickly and easily as possible.
-If your users are struggling to find content, then it's likely that it needs a redesign or at least a sitemap refresh.
+Your website should help visitors find the information they need as quickly and easily as possible.
+Analytics or a website audit can help you see if your users are getting lost or giving up.
+If this is the case, your site probably needs a redesign or at least a sitemap refresh.

 Some common navigation problems that can occur include: